Publisher Rocket vs Helium 10 for KDP 2026: Which Tool Should Authors Buy First?

 Cerebro overview: In-browser competitive insights

 In 2026, Cerebro remains a core part of Helium 10’s toolkit.
 It excels at analyzing multiple ASINs in parallel to surface keyword opportunities across competing titles.
+See the official Cerebro tool page for a full feature breakdown.

 With Cerebro you can see both organic and paid keywords, which helps you understand where competitors are gaining visibility and where you can carve out your own niche.